We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 In addition, Leibish & Co. maintains a large collection of fancy color diamonds like canary yellow diamonds and purple diamonds.
 While gemstones tend to be less expensive than diamonds, most colored diamonds are more expensive than colorless diamonds.
 Read our full review of Leibish & Co.

+Generally speaking, the price of a three carat diamond solitaire ring ranges from $19,000 to as much as $100,000 or more.
+As always, the diamond’s cut quality, color, clarity and shape will affect how much it costs, with a higher quality diamond costing more than a poor quality one.
 It’s important to look for a diamond that’s well cut and offers brilliance and fire, especially when you’re purchasing a 3 carat ring.
 For more tips, check out our 3 carat ring guide.

 Although solitaire engagement rings tend to be on the simple side, there are still many variations and styles to choose from.
 Look through our ring inspiration to see which style, shape, and setting you like best.

 Below, we’ve listed 10 of the best solitaire engagement rings.
 These rings come in a wide range of styles and are easy to personalize with your preferred choice of diamond or gemstone, giving you lots of control over their final appearance.

 Many of these settings are available in several metals, including platinum and different types of gold.
 To select a different metal for any ring, click the link and choose from the different metals offered by James Allen and Blue Nile.